brewingcode/CoffeeScriptConsole/README.md

 ### Chrome

-Enable `Developer mode` in the Extensions settings, and load the unpacked extension from the `src` directory from disk.
+Enable `Developer mode` via the toggle in the upper-right corner at `chrome://extensions/`, and load the unpacked extension from the `src` directory from disk.

 ### Firefox